 The following tips/grooming advice are what I found essential on how men can shave their legs without experiencing the pitfalls that often accompany it.

 Buzz your surplus leg hair before you shave it.

 If your hair is longer than two weeks or more of growth, you will need to buzz the hair short before you even touch it with a razor.
 I use a Philips Norelco Bodygroomer myself.
 Alternatively, you can use Nair to get rid of extra hair but unless you have very strong skin/thin leg hair, I would avoid any chemicals before a deep shave.

 I recommend any moderately priced beard softener (Cremo Beard is what I use).
 Wet the hairs and spread the softener a few minutes before the shaving commences.

-Invest in quality razors.
+Invest in quality electric and disposable razors.